anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 They are particularly suitable to high volumes with queries manipulating a large amount of data.
 Be careful, it is very important that there is a strong correlation between the data and their location.

-I presented the operation of this index during the PGDay France 2016 in Lille: [BRIN indexes - How they works and usages?](https://blog.anayrat.info/en/talk/2016/05/31/brin-indexes---how-they-works-and-usages/)
+I gave a talk on this kind of indexes during the PGDay France 2016 in Lille: [BRIN indexes - How they works and usages?](https://blog.anayrat.info/en/talk/2016/05/31/brin-indexes---how-they-works-and-usages/)

 ## BLOOM filters (9.6)

-Since version 9.6 it is possible to use [Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter).
+Since version 9.6, it is possible to use [Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter).
 Without going into details, this type of data structure used to say with certainty that the information sought is not in a set.
 Conversely, information *may* (with some probability) be in another set.